Using

 Convolving or de-resolving spectra

-Spectra can be convolved using a Gaussian profile, with full-width-half-maximum (FWHM) values between 0.5 and 15 cm-1.
+Spectra can be convolved using a Gaussian profile, with full-width-half-maximum (FWHM) values between 0.5 and 50 cm-1.
 This is equivalent to de-resolving the spectral data.
-The convolution algorithm requires that the first and last (approximately) 60 cm-1 values be destroyed.

 Saving spectra

-Save options are available under the File menu.
+macOS – Save options are available under the file menu.
 Each spectrum is saved along with a metadata header containing information regarding the spectrum.
 Spectra are saved in comma-separated, txt, two-column format.
 The user can save the entire spectrum or spectrum constrained by the X-axis limits.